RowanHisham/IOS_nanodegree-VirtualTourist/README.md

 # Virtual Tourist
 This is the fourth portfolio app from Udacity iOS Developer Nanodegree.
-The app downloads and stores images from Flickr.
 The app allows users to drop pins on a map, as if they were stops on a tour.
-Users will then be able to download pictures for the location and persist boththe pictures, and the association of the pictures with the pin coordinates.
+Users will then be able to download pictures from Flicker for the location and persist both the pictures, and the association of the pictures with the pin coordinates.

  * [Project Rubric](https://review.udacity.com/#!/rubrics/1990/view)